sfzinstruments/mappings/Pianobook SFZ/The King's Upright/readme.md

 ### How to use

  SFZ version uses #define for sustain pedal value (used by pedal noise samples) - user can easily change the amount of pedal noise.
- Mod Wheel controls the amount of the additional pad sound.
+ Soft-pedal cc67 is a toggle for faster response (on/off) or you can just press the left pedal of sforzando Mod Wheel controls the amount of the additional pad sound.